PurpleMonkey729/PurpleMonkey729/README.md

 # Hiroki Yoshimura
 ## Why I am following a lot of people?
-### The reason is that I respect all developers in GitHub.
+### The reason is that I respect the dev spirit of all developers in GitHub.